PhilippSchweizer/Seminar-Theorien-der-Rationalit-t/journal-theorien-der-rationalitaet.md

 Cohen macht ein *a priori* Argument für menschliche Rationalität. @shier2000 fragt, ob man die menschliche Rationalität *a priori* verteidigen kann.
 Vielleicht sollte ich diesen Streit verfolgen?

+> "His argument, in outline, is that the normative principles of reasoning and the psychological theory of reasoning competence (i.e., our internalized reasoning principles) are both generated in the same way from the same set of intuitive judgments about inferences, and so our competence must accord with the norms and therefore cannot, in principle, be faulted."
+(S. 67)

+> "It is an *a priori* epistemological argument about the limitations on any community's judgments about certain of its own practices, and ultimately it says nothing about the actual character of human reasoning.
+Therefore, even if his argument were granted, Cohen should not be seen as defending human reasoning from its critics, but instead as rendering human reasoning totally *indefensible*."
+(S. 68)

+> "At the heart of Cohen's argument are two claims?one about the origin of the normative principles governing reasoning and one about the origin of the descriptive psychological theory of reasoning."
+(S. 69)

+> "It is not difficult to feel the pull of the position.
+After all, unless the norms of reasoning are handed down to us by a god on a mountaintop, then it may seem plausible that we must ultimately start with only our own intuitive judgments about what follows from what and build our theories from there.
+However, even if one were to grant that the authority of reasoning norms ultimately derives from such intuitions, it would not follow that each of our intuitions was authoritative."
+(S. 69)

+> " What is needed is a principled account of how a normative theory of reasoning is to be generated from the raw data of intuitions, and Cohen sets out to describe this process."
+(S. 70)

+> "What Cohen does dispute is the theoretical interpretation of these errors.
+While some researchers interpret systematic errors as stemming from a defective set of internalized inference rules, Cohen instead proposes a perfect underlying set of rules and endeavors to attribute all genuine errors to the existence of various performance obstacles and cognitive illusions, which inhibit the proper exercise of this flawless capacity for reasoning."
+(S. 72)